| HomeAdditional information | Medal Cards |

 George Wilson did not stay with the 5th Battalion.
 He did not receive the 1915 Star as did his colleagues.
 As the only service number on his medal card is the 1917 six-digit number, it would seem he didn't arrive in France until at least that year.
 He received the Territorial Force War medal, showing that he served overseas at some stage but was not entitled to either Star.
 He was appointed Warrant Officer Class 2 from 31st July 1915.
 His Battalion on the Warrant is shown as the 2/5th Gordon Highlanders.
 It is possible that he remained with the second line battalion to act in a training capacity.
 At the time of his discharge in January 1919 he was serving with the 9th (Service) Battalion (Pioneers).
 He returned to the Prison Service on 2nd March 1919 and retired in 1929.
 George Wilson died in Peterhead in 1958.

 The photograph shown above is provided courtesy of Anita Lorenz, George Wilson's granddaughter.
+My thanks also to Bruce Chisholm for helping with the correct identification of Alexander Chisholm, his Great-Grandfather.

 Follow this link to another photo of NCOs